 If you have a second residence, you need to declare the cadastral revenue.
-That figure can be found on the real property tax bill (the précompte immobilier/roerende voorheffing).
+That figure can be found on the real property tax bill (the précompte immobilier/onroerende voorheffing).
 If you own it together, you each declare your share (normally 50/50) in your column (code 1106/2106).
-That cadastral revenue will be multiplied with 1.4 and corrected for inflation.
-Roughly speaking you will pay tax on 2.45 times the cadastral revenue.
+That cadastral revenue will be corrected for inflation and multiplied by 1.4.
+Roughly speaking you will pay tax on 2.93 times the cadastral revenue.

 I have a buy-to-let

 If you own a rental property, you normally don't declare the actual rent, just the cadastral revenue, also in code 1106/2106.

 If the tenant is a company or someone who uses the property for his profession (e.g. a physician or an accountant), you must declare the rent you receive under code 1109/2109.
 You pay tax on the rental income minus a deduction of 40% (however, that deduction is limited to 3.24 times the cadastral revenue).

 When you receive rent for a furnished apartment, you must distinguish the rent for the apartment and the rent for the furniture.
 The rent for the apartment is taxed in the same way as above.
 You just declare the cadastral revenue under code 1106/2106 and you do not pay more tax.